Send email for updates

 For more on the classification of drugs, including the difference between Class A, Class B, and Class C drugs, visit this UK government page.

 In 1990s Britain a common reaction to allocating resources to treating cannabis users was, ‘Why bother?
 We have more than enough patients with problems with serious drugs like heroin.’
-The typically calming use of the drug by adults was seen as preferable to the main alternative alcohol and its associated violence and disorder.
-And calls for a treatment response were seen as pathologising what in many societies is both normal and in some ways desirable youth development: trying new experiences, challenging conventions, and exposing the hypocrisy of alcohol-drinking adults.
-These were also some of the arguments underscoring calls for the decriminalisation of cannabis.
+The typically calming use of the drug by adults was seen as preferable to the main alternative – alcohol and its associated violence and disorder.
+Calls for a treatment response were seen as pathologising what in many societies is both normal and in some ways desirable youth development: trying new experiences, challenging conventions, and exposing the hypocrisy of alcohol-drinking adults.

-In 1997, the Independent on Sunday launched their campaign to decriminalise cannabis, culminating in a mass ‘roll-up’, and 16,000-strong pro-cannabis march from Hyde Park to Trafalgar Square.
+In 1997 the Independent on Sunday launched a campaign to decriminalise cannabis, culminating in a mass ‘roll-up’, and 16,000-strong pro-cannabis march from Hyde Park to Trafalgar Square.
 Its Editor Rosie Boycott wrote in the paper about her own coming-of-age experience smoking cannabis, telling readers:

 “I Rolled my first joint on a hot June day in Hyde Park.
 Summer of ’68.
 Just 17.
 Desperate to be grown-up. … My first smoke, a mildly giggly intoxication, was wholly anti-climatic.
 The soggy joint fell apart.
 I didn’t feel changed.
 But that act turned me – literally – into an outlaw.
 I was on the other side of the fence from the police – or the fuzz, as we used to call them.
 So were a great many of my generation.”